joshua19881228/joshua19881228.github.io/_posts/Computer_Vision/2016-08-25-my-jumble-of-computer-vision.md

 ### TOOLKITS ###

+* [XGBoostLSS](https://github.com/StatMixedML/XGBoostLSS) An extension of XGBoost to probabilistic forecasting
 * [Netron](https://github.com/lutzroeder/netron) is a viewer for neural network, deep learning and machine learning models.
 * [Bring Deep Learning to small devices](https://blue-oil.org/) An open source deep learning platform for low bit computation
 * [Albumentations](https://github.com/albu/albumentations) fast image augmentation library and easy to use wrapper around other libraries.